 - Applied Music—Private Lessons

 - Music: Applied Lesson Courses (MUSA)

 - Music: General Education Courses (MUSI)

 - Music: Performance Courses (MUSP)

-The Department of Music (see also https://www.isu.edu/music/ ) offers programs leading to Bachelor of Music, Bachelor of Arts, Bachelor of Science, Bachelor of Music Education, and Master's of Education (Music Education) degrees.
-Students who major in music take courses that provide a broad cultural background for careers in music teaching, performance, graduate study, and music-related work.
-Membership in organized music groups, including Wind Ensemble, Symphonic Band, Marching Band, Symphony Orchestra, Concert Choir, ISU Women’s Choir, Jazz Bands, Chamber Choir, Opera Workshop, and a variety of small woodwind, brass, percussion, string, vocal, and keyboard ensembles, is open to all university students.
-ISU’s music department provides a wide variety of experiences and opportunities to work with dedicated faculty and guest artists, in an unparalleled state-of-the-art performance facility touted as one of the best in the nation.
+The Department of Musicoffers programs leading to Bachelor of Music, Bachelor of Music in Commercial Music, Bachelor of Arts, Bachelor of Science, Bachelor of Music Education, and Masters of Education in Music Education degrees.
+Students who major in music take courses that provide a broad cultural background for careers in music teaching, performance, audio technology and production, graduate study, and other music-related work.
+Membership in organized music groups is open to all university students, including Wind Ensemble/Symphonic Band, Marching Band/Basketball Band, Idaho State-Civic Symphony, Chamber Orchestra, Chamber/Concert Choir, Opera Workshop, Jazz Big Band, and Video Game Music Ensemble, and a variety of chamber woodwind, brass, percussion, string, vocal, and keyboard ensembles.
+ISU’s music department provides a wide variety of experiences and opportunities to work with dedicated and expert faculty and guest artists, in the L. E. and Thelma E. Stephens Performing Arts Center, an unparalleled state-of-the-art performance facility known as one of the best in the nation.

 Goals and Objectives

 The Department of Music at Idaho State University has the following goals:

 - To offer instruction of the highest possible quality to music students;

 - To provide an atmosphere of professional experiences in music to the ISU community, including concerts, master classes, and guest artists;